A vector is an object with both a magnitude and a direction. In three-dimensional space it has three real components, one per spatial direction:

 Two products

-Vectors admit two distinct multiplications: the Dot product (scalar-valued, geometric meaning: “how much of one vector along another”) and the Cross product (vector-valued, specific to 3D, geometric meaning: area of the parallelogram with a perpendicular direction).
-These are the building blocks for all of vector calculus.
+Vectors admit two distinct multiplications: the Dot product (scalar-valued, “how much of one vector along another”) and the Cross product (vector-valued, specific to 3D, gives the area of the parallelogram with a perpendicular direction).